Fang2403/Vignette-for-reading-and-summarizing-data-from-API/README.md

 ![](README_files/figure-gfm/subplot-1.png)<!-- -->

 From this plot, we can see that the daily returns jumps around a lot as we might expect.
-They basically cluster in around zero.
+They basically cluster around zero.
 There are some unpredictable variation, especially some really large events in TSLA and ZM.

 To my surprise, GOOGL is much more stable here than in series of daily closing price plot.

-## Simple Moving Average
+## Analysis on Simple Moving Average

 A q-day moving average is, for a series
 ![x_t](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;x_t "x_t")